 In met4 was proved, that in point attractor (PAS) system exhibits half-chaos instead of chaos.
-For investigation parameters $s{k}=4,3$ and 2,4 are used which for random network make system chaotic.
+Parameters s,K=4,3 and 2,4 are used for investigation which makes system chaotic for random network.
 Most of effects of small disturbance, when limiting to small effective change, are also PAS, therefore in such state evolution can be long without need to leave this state.
 Limitation to state PAS is too extreme and question arise: if we allow to accumulate other changes than only PAS, but still small, will evolution can be also long or it must entry chaos?
-To answer this question met5 investigation was done.
-In met5 only $s{k}=4,3$ was investigated, networks start from PAS, only not PAS changes, even with attractor \geq 7 were accumulated (if effective size of change was < threshold which is about half of Derrida level), also other selected parameters are used to direct process to chaos, but condition of accumulation 'small effective change' turn to be stronger and chaos was not reached.
+Investigation met5 was done to answer this question.
+In met5 only s,K=4,3 was investigated, networks start from PAS, only not PAS changes, even with attractor≥7 were accumulated (if effective size of change was < threshold which is about half of Derrida level), also other selected parameters are used to direct process to chaos, but condition of accumulation 'small effective change' turn to be stronger and chaos was not reached.
 State of network was evidently shifted from initial PAS.
 This state was deeply investigated and in effect probably known and understood - it was called semimod due to it is based on semimodularity.
 Earlier as a base of half-chaos a short attractor was taken, from such idea PAS was investigated as the extremely short attractor, but for mechanism of semimodularity it is not enough.
 Therefore it should be tested, is short attractor enough or not?
 This is the main aim of met6, it correspond to main aim of met4.